twosigma/marbles/docs/comparisons.rst

 How does marbles compare to other Python testing tools?

+Marbles extends Python's built-in unittest library, so some of what distinguishes marbles from other testing tools isn't about marbles as much as it's about unittest.
+That being said, marbles extends unittest
+---as opposed to another Python testing tool---for a reason.

+In this section, we'll call out differentiating features of marbles specifically, as well as differentiating features of unittest that make unittest the right foundation for marbles.

-For now, we focus on `pytest`_, which has the most in common with marbles.
+For now, we focus on `pytest`_, which is widely used and whose failure messages have the most in common with marbles failure messages.

 .. toctree::
    :maxdepth: 2